JOB OPPORTUNITY - The ERRC is looking for a Communications Specialist

-The ERRC is a Roma-led international NGO defending the rights of millions of people across Europe.
+The ERRC is one of the main international NGOs defending the rights of Romani people across Europe.
 Roma are the continent’s largest ethnic minority.
 We face forms of discrimination unimaginable in the lives of most Europeans.
-The ERRC supports us to fight antigypsyism in and out of court, relying on our rights.
-The ERRC’s leadership knows that making the organisation a great place to work in is a priority, and that is what they have done over the past few years.
-The results have been clear: the organisation has never been more productive and last year won three prestigious global awards for its work.
+The ERRC supports Roma to fight antigypsyism in and out of court, through strategic litigation and advocacy.

 Who is the ERRC looking for?

-- knowledge of languages spoken by many Roma;
+- Knowledge of languages which many Roma speak.

 What will the tasks be?

 - Support the Communications and Advocacy Team in daily content delivery for social media channels (Facebook, Twitter, Instagram)

 - Find innovative ways to grow our follower base on our social media platforms

 - Perform audience analysis and quarterly social media performance reviews

 - Develop and maintain the ERRC branding and institutional identity

 - In collaboration with the Communications Coordinator and the Communications and Advocacy Team, you will develop and execute several short campaigns per year to raise awareness about or advocate for #RomaRights issues.